Nursing homes and hearing aids: What you need to know

 Fortunately there are a few things you can do to ensure that your loved one is receiving the proper attention when it comes to their hearing.
 Think of it as a team effort; developing a positive relationship with the staff and keeping lines of communication open can go a long way.
 In addition, becoming familiar with the policies of the nursing home regarding hearing aids and hearing care can help ensure everyone is on the same page when it comes to your loved one’s hearing matters.

-Label the hearing aids: Lost hearing aids are difficult and expensive to replace.
+Lost hearing aids are difficult and expensive to replace.
 Unfortunately it is all too easy for them to be scooped up when the staff changes the bedding.
 Experts recommend writing the resident’s name on the hearing aids in permanent marker, so they can be easily returned.
 You can also paint the hearing aids a bright color so they are easy to spot if they do happen to fall out.
+Lost your hearing aid?
+Here's what to do.

-Nighttime storage: A small hard plastic case, such as the one that accompanied the hearing aids at the time of purchase, is a handy and safe storage space for storing hearing aids overnight and allows them to be easily located in the morning.
+For hearing aids that come with disposable batteries, a small hard plastic case, such as the one that accompanied the hearing aids at the time of purchase, is a handy and safe storage space for storing hearing aids overnight and allows them to be easily located in the morning.
+Rechargeable hearing aids should be docked each night.

-Retainer system: A cord and clip system such as the Earstay, that hooks onto the hearing aids on one end and clips to the resident’s clothing on the other, can keep hearing aids from hitting the floor (and possibly getting stepped on) if they fall out.
+A cord and clip system that hooks onto the hearing aids on one end and clips to the resident’s clothing on the other, can keep hearing aids from hitting the floor (and possibly getting stepped on) if they fall out.
+Options include the Earstay and Ear Gear.